berakoc/ing-hub-case-study/README.md

 # ING Hub Frontend Case Study

 A frontend case study project built as part of the ING Hub recruitment process.
-This project demonstrates proficiency in modern web development using **Lit** and **Vite**, emphasizing clean architecture, modular components, and maintainable state management.
+This project demonstrates proficiency in modern web development using **Lit**, **Vite**, and **TanStack Forms**, emphasizing clean architecture, modular components, production-ready testing, and CI/CD workflows.

 ---